Christ Carrying the Cross (Bosch, Ghent): History

 The work was bought by the Museum of Fine Arts, Ghent in 1902, and was restored in 1956–1957.
-As for all Bosch related works, the dating is uncertain, although most art historians assigned it to his late career.
-The catalogue of the Bosch exhibition held in Rotterdam in 2001 assigned it 1510–1535, attributing the execution to an imitator.
-According to one of the authors, Bernard Vermet, that it is not as typical for Bosch is generally accepted and he finds it hard to believe that it was painted by the same painter as the Christ Crowned with Thorns in the National Gallery in London.
+As for all Bosch-related works, the dating is uncertain, although most art historians assigned it to his late career.
+The catalogue of the Bosch exhibition held in Rotterdam in 2001 assigned it to 1510–1535, attributing the execution to a follower.
+According to one of the authors, Bernard Vermet, that it is not a typical work of Bosch it is generally accepted and he finds it hard to believe that it was painted by the same painter as the Christ Crowned with Thorns in the National Gallery in London.
 Moreover, the colours remind him of the Mannerists of the 1530s and he relates the work to the Triptych of the Passion in Valencia and the Christ Before Pilate in Princeton, works that were definitely painted after the death of Bosch.
 Since then the rejection has been accepted by Stephan Fischer and disputed by Fritz Koreny.

-In October 2015 the Bosch Research and Conservation Project, that is doing technical research on most of Bosch's paintings since 2007, confirmed they reject the attribution to Bosch as well and consider it to be made by a follower.
+In October 2015 the Bosch Research and Conservation Project, which has been doing technical research on most of Bosch's paintings since 2007, confirmed they reject the attribution to Bosch as well and consider it to be made by a follower.
+It was proposed by the Bosch Research and Conservation Project (BRCP), that the piece is in fact a replica of a previous piece of Bosch.
+According to them, the piece should be dated from 1530 to 1540, which is after Bosch’s death.
+Other evidence that the BRCP uses to support their attribution is that when studying the painting with infrared reflectography, the under drawing of the piece does not show many differences to the final piece, which is usually expected.
+When studying the structure and composition of the painting, the BRCP insists that they are dealing with a different artist.
+It was also determined that the painting was directly placed into a frame after painting due to the fact that there was no paint pooling at the edges of the piece.
+It was standard procedure within the 15th century that pieces were framed before painting, which would show evidence of this build up of paint on the edges of the panel.

+However, this theory is refuted by Griet Stayaert.
+His evidence is that there is no way to determine definitively the framing technique of the piece.
+During the restoration of the piece in 1956-1957, wooden slats were added to frame the piece, so it could not be determined that the piece had unpainted edges to begin with.
+He also aims to consider that the style of the painting itself is affected by the restoration process.
+Stayaert compares the attributes of the painting to other paintings by Bosch and marks its similarity to The Last Judgment by Bosch and Christ Mocked (The Crowning of Thorns) by Bosch as well.